Budapest Airport Guide 2026: Terminals & Transport

 Luggage Storage at Budapest Airport

-Luggage storage at Budapest Airport is available in the Terminal 2 arrivals area — useful for travellers with a long layover who want to explore the city without dragging bags along.
-Prices run approximately 1,500–2,500 HUF per item per day, making it a practical option for a half-day city excursion.
-The storage facility is staffed and secure.
-Bear in mind the journey time — taking the 100E bus into the city centre and back takes roughly an hour round trip, so factor that into your layover plan.
+Luggage storage at Budapest Airport is available in the Terminal 2 arrivals area, useful for travellers with a long layover who want to explore the city without dragging bags along.
+The storage facility is staffed and secure, and the tariff is per item per day, posted at the counter.
+Bear in mind the journey time, taking the 100E bus into the city centre and back takes roughly an hour round trip, so factor that into your layover plan.
 If you have less than 3 hours total, leaving bags at the airport and exploring locally (there is not much to do near the airport itself) may be a better use of time.

 Overnight at Budapest Airport: Hotels, Sleep and Waiting Areas

-Everything in this Budapest airport guide is updated for 2026.
-Whether you’re here for an early morning flight, a late arrival that connects with nothing until dawn, or simply the sort of extended layover that seemed like a good idea when you booked it, Budapest Airport overnight options exist — and some of them are even reasonably comfortable.
-Here’s the straight up assessment.
+Whether you’re here for an early morning flight, a late arrival that connects with nothing until dawn, or simply the sort of extended layover that seemed like a good idea when you booked it, Budapest Airport overnight options exist, and some of them are even reasonably comfortable.
+Here is the realistic assessment.

 Long Layover Guide: What to Do with 4–8 Hours at BUD